DopierRex/OneNext/README.md

 -CalmCommander, file commander by perrada69, Miroslav Bursa

 All credits are attributed to the original authors of the above ports, utilities, and tools.
 Licences, original source code, references, and relevant links are included on this repository.
 You are encouraged to learn about the awesome projects of the creators by checking their main repositories and extensive work.

-Please note that Arcade cores/roms are NOT included in this repository; arcades are not within the scope of this project.
+Please note that Arcade cores/roms are NOT included in this repository; arcades are not within the scope of this project at present.
 If you are interested in arcade cores, you should check out Victor Trucco's fantastic work on his repository https://gitlab.com/victor.trucco/zx-spectrum-next-cores/-/tree/master/Cores/Arcades

 IMPORTANT:
 OneNext is under the terms of the GNU General Public License by the Free Software Foundation, version 3.
 The use of resources in this repository is for evaluation and educational purposes; please proceed only if you are confident in your abilities, understand and accept the terms herein.
-Source software is under the terms of respective GNU / CC0 / Apache / MIT original projects' licenses.
+Source software is under the terms of respective GNU / CC0 / MIT original projects' licenses.
 No liability or warrants are attributed to, implied in, or derived from this software.

-None of the extra cores, settings and configurations are permanent, as they are only read from SD card.
+None of the extra cores, settings and configurations are permanent, as they are only set from the SD card.
 You can just revert to your usual setup by simply replacing the SD card with your own previusly used SD cards, whenever you wish.

-OneNext does not include game roms; you must add your own games/roms to their respective system folders: SAMCOUPE, CPC6128, MSX, NES, COLECO, ATARI.
+OneNext does not include game roms; you must add your own games/roms to respective system folders: SAMCOUPE, CPC6128, MSX, NES, COLECO, ATARI.

 REQUIREMENTS

-This repository is for the SPECTRUM NEXT (ks1 only) and the fantastic N-GO, a clone of Spectrum Next (Issue 2F) by ManuFehri, authorised by the Spectrum Next team https://www.specnext.com/about/  https://manuferhi.com/p/n-go-board
+This repository is for the SPECTRUM NEXT (ks1 only) and the fantastic N-GO, a clone of the Spectrum Next (Issue 2F) by ManuFehri, authorised by the Spectrum Next team https://www.specnext.com/about/  https://manuferhi.com/p/n-go-board
 Those boards use a FPGA Xilinx XC6SLX16.

-The extra cores are not expected to work on the new Spectrum Next Kickstarter 2 (ks2), as the FPGA logic device is different from the one in Kickstarter 1.
+The extra cores are not expected to work on the new Spectrum Next Kickstarter 2 (ks2), as the FPGA logic device is different from the one used for Kickstarter 1.
 Hopefully, third-party developers or the Spectrum Next team will create extra cores or adapt the existing ones to the Spectrum Next Kickstarter 2.
 OneNext has not been tested yet on the new N-mini, a Raspberry PI-sized Spectrum Next clone by Don Superfo.

 1. A VGA MONITOR/TV, and a VGA display lead to connect it

-Check your VGA monitor/TV boot menu to see if you can adjust settings, with output centred on your screen.
+Check your VGA monitor/TV boot menu to see if you can adjust horizontal and vertical settings, for video output to be centred on the screen.
 Although some of the alternative cores (SAM Coupe, Amstrad CPC6128, BBC Master) can also be displayed in RGB, only the BBC Master extra core supports digital display (HDMI/DVI).
-A VGA monitor is therefore ideal for the extra cores, it can be obtained very inexpensively these days, and a second-hand VGA monitor would normally cost a few dollars/pounds.
+A VGA monitor is  ideal for the extra cores and it can be obtained inexpensively; a second-hand VGA monitor would normally cost a few dollars/pounds.
 Additionally, VGA 50hz, mode 0, is the most timing-accurate display for the Spectrum Next, as it is fully compatible with older ZX Spectrum software.

 Once you have a VGA monitor connected, please check your VGA display frequencies with the Next 'Screen Test' by holding down key 'V' at power up.
-Screen Test will go through different mode cycles, depending on your monitor, select 'mode 0' whenever possible, or a another 50hz VGA mode.
+Screen Test will go through different mode cycles; depending on your monitor, select 'mode 0' whenever possible, or another 50hz VGA mode.
 Otherwise, just select any VGA mode you are satisfied with (50/60hz).

-For more information, refer to the official Sinclair ZX Spectrum Next User Manual, 'Chapter 1: Setting it UP', also available online at https://www.specnext.com/zx-spectrum-next-user-manual-first-edition/
+For more information, please refer to the official Sinclair ZX Spectrum Next User Manual, 'Chapter 1: Setting it UP', also available online at https://www.specnext.com/zx-spectrum-next-user-manual-first-edition/

 2. SPEAKERS

 If your VGA monitor does not have built-in speakers, you will need to use external speakers connected to the Spectrum Next/N-go 3.5mm audio output.
-As for the VGA monitor above, getting a simple set of speakers is quite inexpensive, probably you already have a set of speakers that can be used.
-Consider also getting a good amplified stereo system or speakers to enjoy the awesome sound of the Spectrum Next: NextSound (3 x AY-3-89xx compatible PSGs and PCM digital audio with stereo output), and Covox/Soundrive/SpecDrum/TurboSound digital audio.
+As for the VGA monitor above, a simple set of speakers is quite inexpensive, probably you already have a set of speakers that can be used.
+Consider also getting a good amplified stereo system or speakers to enjoy the fantastic sound of the Spectrum Next: NextSound (3 x AY-3-89xx compatible PSGs and PCM digital audio with stereo output), and Covox/Soundrive/SpecDrum/TurboSound digital audio.
 Moreover, software like NextSIDPlayer and NXMODPlayer by the legendary David Saphier let you play PT3 and Amiga MOD files, while NextPlayer by Miroslav Bursa lets you play STC, PT2, PT3, SQT and TS (TurboSound) music files.

 3. PS/2 KEYBOARD

-The open source cores that make it possible to recreate other machines on the Spectrum Next tend to support PS/2 keyboards, VGA, and 3.5mm audio because that's what they were developed for.
-As with other FPGA builds, a PS/2 keyboard provides more keys than most source keyboards; for example, although the Acorn BBC Master core has support for the Spectrum Next keyboard (a great achievement!), it may not be ideal to use because the layout is so different.
+The cores that make it possible to recreate other machines on the Spectrum Next tend to support PS/2 keyboards, VGA, and 3.5mm audio because that's what they were originally developed for.
+As with other FPGA builds, a PS/2 keyboard provides more keys than most source keyboards; for example, although the BBC Master core has support for the Spectrum Next keyboard (a great achievement by David Banks!), it may not be always ideal to use because the layout of the Acorn BBC Micro is so different.

 OPTIONAL (reccommended):
 PS/2 Y-Splitter cable and a PS/2 Mouse; few programs require a mouse.